tommasomoretti/nameless-analytics/README.md

 ## Server-side tracking
-Highly customizable Server-Side Client Tag that claims requests from Client-Side Tracker Tag.
+Highly customizable Server-Side Client Tag that claims requests from Client-Side Tracker Tag or other servers.

 Main features:
 - Creates users and sessions id and stores HttpOnly, Secure and SameSite = Strict cookies